NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 In this mode, distortion is modeled as well.
 An additional solver pass can be invoked, which can refine the intrinsics, that is, the focal length, optical center, and the distortion coefficients, in addition to the camera pose.
-The OpenCV radial-tangential lens distortion model is used by default, and a polynomial distortion model of degree 3 can be used as well (see option ``--distortion`` in :numref:`cam_gen_options` for more details).
+See the ``--distortion`` option in :numref:`cam_gen_options` for the distortion model.

 Good initial guesses, especially for the focal length and optical center, are still expected.